Solaireis/CWC-Application-Security-Project/README.md

 >
 >The web application is for students and teachers to connect together from all over the world and share their skills.
 >
->The teachers can either upload videos and sell the courses to earn extra money for themselves.
+>The teachers can upload videos and sell the courses to earn extra money for themselves.
 >
 >The students can then buy the courses and start learning!